SCOPE OF THIS CHAPTER

 Supervision and critical reflection

 The role of supervision is crucial in supporting and embedding the Single Assessment.
 Supervision offers time and space for social work practitioners to critically reflect on both practice and planning, and supports how you undertake your assessment.
+For more information see the Supervision Policy.

 2. Planning Our Social Work - The Social Care Single Assessment